 - If outsourcing is a consideration in the organization already, using an outsourced team in dedicated mode makes them more autonomous and self-managing.
 Although there will be a necessary knowledge transfer as the team comes online, the need to manage individual tasks and workload will taper off as team cohesion and productivity advances.

-- Budgeting and workload is stabilized for the outsourced team with a blended rate, rather as individual contractors.
+- Budgeting and workload are stabilized for the outsourced team with a blended rate, rather as individual contractors.
 This stabilizes costs over the long run for budgeting and planning purposes.

 - The vendor takes care of initial recruitment, testing, personality and skills matching, longevity and team dynamics.
 They present a qualified team for interview and assessment rather than presenting a group of individuals that you need to assess both individually and as a group.
 This cuts costs and the time required to bring the team into productivity within the organization.